-Branch Reconfiguration of Bricard Linkages Based on Toroids Intersections: Plane-Symmetric Case
+Branch Reconfiguration of Bricard Linkages Based on Toroids Intersections: Line-Symmetric Case

 - Views Icon Views

 - Search Site

 López-Custodio, P. C., Dai, J. S., and Rico, J. M. (March 23, 2018).
 "Branch Reconfiguration of Bricard Linkages Based on Toroids Intersections: Line-Symmetric Case."
 ASME.
 J. Mechanisms Robotics.
 June 2018; 10(3): 031003. https://doi.org/10.1115/1.4038981

 - Ris (Zotero)

 - Reference Manager